 Consider two foetuses, F1 and F2.
 F1 was conceived before F2, but was delivered after F2.
 Of the two, which one is older?

 It would be F2 as it was delivered before F1, even though the latter was conceived earlier.
-As things stand, one's existence is recognised only when one gets out of their mother's womb.
-Why not recognise the existence of a life from the day it was conceived, if your birthdate is truly the date of your origin.
+As things stand, one's existence is recognized only when one gets out of their mother's womb.
+Why not recognize the existence of a life from the day it was conceived, if your birth date is truly the date of your origin.
 Is the birthday that you are celebrating, really your birthday?

 That brings us to the question what is 'you'?
 If you consider from a physical standpoint, the cells which are building blocks of our body, get replaced constantly and with passage of time, the cells which used to be you, are no longer you.
 Now some new cells are you.
 You are a new person every once in a while.